philchalmers/faoutlier/README.md

 [![Travis-CI Build Status](https://travis-ci.org/philchalmers/faoutlier.svg?branch=master)](https://travis-ci.org/philchalmers/faoutlier) [![](http://www.r-pkg.org/badges/version/faoutlier)](http://www.r-pkg.org/pkg/faoutlier) [![](http://cranlogs.r-pkg.org/badges/grand-total/faoutlier)]( http://cran.rstudio.com/web/packages/faoutlier/index.html)

-#faoutlier
+# faoutlier

 Tools for detecting and summarize influential cases that can affect exploratory and confirmatory factor analysis models as well as structural equation models more generally.

-#Installing from Github
+# Installing from Github

-To install the developement version of this package, use the following code.
+To install the development version of this package, use the following code.

 ```r
 #if not installed already on your computer, install devtools